A Guide to Training Needs Assessment: What L&D Leaders Need to Know

 Measuring the ultimate outcome of a training program after implementation depends on what the organization aims to accomplish.
 Soft skills improvement can show up in better customer satisfaction scores, for example.
 Well-trained employees will remain with the company, thereby boosting retention.

-One model for measuring the results of a training program is to first establish SMART goals:
+One model for measuring the results of a training program is to first establish SMART goals, which are:

 Once you are clear on the goals, you can look for indicators of progress.
 Metrics that reveal the results of a training program can be found in:

 - Learner satisfaction surveys